MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 The only way to get better at anything is to practice, fail, and try again until you succeed.
 If you don't get selected, keep at it!
 It took me three years of submitting papers to conferences to finally start getting accepted.
 You'll get there eventually, and I look forward to watching your talk when you do.

-[^1]: But not entirely, maybe you want to introduce, say, the Python community to this amazing JavaScript Framework.
-Go for it!
-Just be sure to show your audience how they can utilize it.

-[^2]: An odd pair, but not completely unheard of.

-[^3]: There are three things in life that are constant: Death, Change, and there will be a talk on the GIL at PyCon this year.

-[^4]: For those of you that don't know, the GIL is the Global Interpreter Lock, and it is the thing responsible for Python not being able to run on more than one CPU core, blocking true parallelism.
-It's also the thing that stops you from having to track down wacky-ass race conditions and other _super fun_ bugs that disappear and reappear due to the nature of concurrency, so maybe don't look a gift horse in the mouth, ok?

-[^5]: And if you have, I call bullshit.

-[^6]: It's my talk, so I can shit on it.
-While it was an interesting problem, it would have appealed to, like, two people.

-[^7]: Note here that intro talk doesn't necessarily mean beginner.
-It means that it is an introduction to a topic.
-The topic itself could be advanced.
-What it isn't is a rare one-off use case on a rarely used feature in an advanced library.

-[^8]: In fact, some of my favorite conference talks have had nothing to do with programming at all.

-[^9]: As someone who enjoys clever wordplay, I'm still proud of myself for this talk title.
-I consider it one of my crown achievements.

-[^10]: AP English for the win.

-[^11]: And kudos to the ones that do.

-[^12]: That being said, if you are the most qualified person to speak on this, you can put it.
-I say this because I have a lot of friends who often speak on their own open-source projects, and they are, in fact, the most qualified person to speak on this topic.
-However, for the sake of anonymity, maybe still avoid this.
-If you say, "I wrote this library, hence I'm the most qualified to speak," I probably will be able to figure out who you are.
-And we're trying to maintain fairness in our CFP selection process.

-[^13]: Don't believe me?
-Go look at the views.